– NEW 2021 Honda CRF300L Review / Specs + Changes Explained for USA & Europe! –

 4. | CRF300L Accessories

-Tailor-made accessories for the CRF300L include 38L top box, rear carrier bracket and mounts and protective sump guard for the engine.
-More details and pictures coming soon…
+Tailor-made accessories for the 2021 CRF300L include 38L top box, rear carrier bracket and mounts and protective sump guard for the engine.
+Here are a list of official CRF300L accessories from Honda and below you’ll also find coupon / discount codes for those CRF300L accessory options too:

 5. | Photo Gallery / Pictures